jrgleason/psql-getting-started/labs/ddl_dml_lab.md

         **TODO: Show output**

-    This is because the change was cascaded to the other table thanks to our contraint.
+    This is because the change was cascaded to the other table thanks to our contsraint.

-11. Now lets explore the delete cascade.
+11. Now let's explore the delete cascade.
 Our user has decided this game wasn't for him and deleted his Character.
 Notice when he deletes the Character with the following query...

         DELETE FROM CUSTOMER WHERE ID=420;